MileHacker Logo

 Tour & Water Transportation

-Dedicated tour buses or hop-on-hop-off services are not typically found within Ya'a city itself.
+Dedicated tour buses or hop-on-hop-off services are not typically can be found in Ya'a city itself.
 Organized group tours often use private tour buses for transport between attractions, usually arranged as a section of a package.
 Boat taxis are not a main mode of transport in Ya'an.

 Organized Tours